1. HOME

 • · Have lost one or both parents.

-• · Not have the means to attend university abroad without external financial support.
+• · Have no means to attend university abroad without external financial support.

 • · Be committed to return home, or to Sub-Saharan Africa, and contribute to society in Sub-Saharan Africa after graduating from university.